Monalisa-24/Search_Movie_Application/README.md

 # Search_Movie_Application 🤩
-Developed using html, css and vanilla js 👩🏻‍💻, with the help of Codekaro | Ashish Shukla 🚀
+I developed this application recently using html, css and vanilla js 👩🏻‍💻, with the help of Codekaro | Ashish Shukla 🚀

 # see the result